 Founded in 1977, ProVia is an American manufacturer of building products and vinyl siding.
 Its siding products include traditional lap, decorative and insulted vinyl products that are extremely low-maintenance.

-What are features to consider when purchasing siding?
+What to consider when buying siding?

 The way siding looks differs depending on how that product is cut and mounted.
 There are several common types of siding.